gc-ss/extractor-template/README.md

 (settings): key,username,password
 ```

-To edit your config variables, edit meltano.yml file found in your Meltano
+To edit your config variables, edit the meltano.yml file found in your Meltano
 project.

 Now you can get to work on writing your extractor!
 See todo's in \_\_init\_\_.py.